-The Government’s biomass energy sector policies are covered by:
+The New Zealand Government’s biomass energy sector policies are covered by:

 - Forestry and wood processing sector strategies